DFEAGILEDEVOPS/MTC/test/README.md

-# Test framework for writing BDD tests using Protractor and Cucumber
+# Automated Browser Test framework using Protractor and Cucumber

 The framework uses Protractor, Cucumber.js and Protractor-Cucumber-Framework which are compatible with each other.
+ The tests in this folder are primarily browser automated tests.

 # Getting started

-1) Install protractor, cucumber and dependencies
+1) Install protractor, cucumber and other dependencies by

 		npm install

-2) Launch test
+2) Launch tests

 		npm test
+	The tests will run in chrome by default.

 3) Launch test with gulp